lamps-lab/ETDMiner/README.md

 # ETDMiner

-ETDMiner consists of multiple AI based tools and datasets which helps to parse, extract, classify, and mine Electronic Theses and Dissertations (ETDs).
+ETDMiner consists of multiple AI based applications and datasets which helps to parse, extract, classify, and mine Electronic Theses and Dissertations (ETDs).

 ## Table of Contents